data-8/su24/staff.md

 ## Tutors

 _All office hours are held in-person in Warren 101-B (Section C) unless otherwise specified._
+_All tutoring sections are held in-person in Warren 101-BA unless otherwise specified._

 {% assign tutors = site.staffers | where: 'role', 'Tutor (UCS1)' %}